EI2030/FemtoTX/README.md

 Vedula's notes:

-"Please see Save/ dir for Synthesis report3.
+"Please see Save/ dir for Synthesis report.

 Added a separate Readme for convenience."